LaPolice/LP-RF-Tools/LP_versioning/README.md

 A new version of the font is saved and made available for further development.
 The new font has its file name and version minor field incremented and its info.note field cleared.

 ### 5. update changelog
 A changelog.md file is updated with a version header and the content of info.note.
-This file resides in the same folder as the font.
+This file resides in the same folder as the font in a folder named `changelogs`.
 It will be created if necessary.

 ## validations